RobinTail/express-zod-api/README.md

 ## Response customization

-`ResultHandler` is responsible for transmission of the response containing the endpoint output or an error.
+`ResultHandler` is responsible for transmitting consistent responses containing the endpoint output or an error.
 The `defaultResultHandler` sets the HTTP status code and ensures the following type of the response:

 ```typescript